Empowering Landlords to Address the Affordable Housing Shortage

-Ben Stebbins shares his personal journey as one of Granite United Way's Affordable Housing Incentive Program Landlords and the impact that this program is having on housing instability in the Greater Seacoast Region.
+Ben Stebbins shares his personal journey as one of Granite United Way's Affordable Housing Incentive Program (AHIP) Landlords and the impact that this program is having on housing instability in the Greater Seacoast Region.

 Why did you decide to become an AHIP Landlord?